gstankov/serialize/README.md

 Serialize PDF file for printing, like tickets or some other purpose that needs serialization.

+Uses:

+- AngularJs and ZurbFoundation for frontend
+- ClassUpload for uploading files
-Uses tFPDF and FPDI for PDF generation, Angular and Foundation for frontend.
+- tFPDF and FPDI for PDF generation